ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### Installation

 Install LuaSnip like any other Neovim plugin using your plugin installation method of choice (e.g. Packer, Vim-Plug, native, etc.).
-See the [LuaSnip README](https://github.com/L3MON4D3/LuaSnip#install) for details.
+See the [LuaSnip README's installation section](https://github.com/L3MON4D3/LuaSnip#install) for details.
 LuaSnip has no external dependencies and should be ready to go immediately after installation.

 LuaSnip is a snippet engine only and intentionally ships without snippets---you have to write your own or use an existing snippet database.
-It is possible to use existing snippet repositories (e.g. [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets)) with some additional configuration---see the [LuaSnip README](https://github.com/L3MON4D3/LuaSnip#add-snippets) and `:help luasnip-loaders` if interested.
+It is possible to use existing snippet repositories (e.g. [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets)) with some additional configuration---see the [LuaSnip README's add snippets section](https://github.com/L3MON4D3/LuaSnip#add-snippets) and `:help luasnip-loaders` if interested.
 Whether you download someone else's snippets, write your own, or use a mixture of both, you should know:

 1. where the text files holding your snippets are stored on your local file system, and